Treatment & Services

 - Ankle-Brachial (ABI) Testing: A test that uses ultrasound to detect peripheral vascular disease.
 This test uses doppler in conjunction with a series of arm and leg blood pressure cuffs to measure blood flow in the limbs.
 This test is most commonly used to determine if leg pain is the result of poor circulation in the legs (claudication).
 Because these tests use ultrasound and not x-rays, they are completely safe.
 These procedures do not require any preparation.

-- Cardiovascular Screening: ($75) This includes screening for abdominal aortic aneurysm (AAA), carotid artery disease, atrial fibrillation and peripheral artery disease (PAD).
-Rely on the experts at York Hospital to assess your overall cardiovascular health this winter by signing up for one of our low-cost, preventive cardiovascular health screenings!
+- Cardiovascular Screening: ($100) This includes screening for abdominal aortic aneurysm (AAA), carotid artery disease, atrial fibrillation and peripheral artery disease (PAD).
+Rely on the experts at York Hospital to assess your overall cardiovascular health by signing up for one of our low-cost, preventive cardiovascular health screenings!
 Each 1/2 hour appointment will provide screenings for the most life-threatening vascular diseases.
 Appointments are necessary.
 Call York Hospital’s Heart Health Care team at (207) 351-2424 for more information.

 - Echocardiogram - Adult/Pediatric: This test is usually called an Echo.
 It uses sound waves (ultrasound) to produce a moving, two-dimensional (2D) image of the patient’s beating heart on a video screen.
 It is a painless procedure that does not use x-rays and is completely safe.
 The physician can study the heart’s size and function, the motion and structure of the four heart valves and measure the direction and speed of blood flow.
 The test takes approximately 20 to 30 minutes to perform.
 No preparation is required.